-Complete H2S Guide for Health and Safety
+Complete H2S guide for Health and Safety

 Hydrogen Sulfide (H2S) is a highly corrosive chemical found in Crude Oil, Natural Gas, Production Water, and Formation Water.
 The presence of H2S in Crude Oil and other volumes plays a significant health risk for those close to or exposed to this noxious substance.
 Because of its toxicity, if inhaled it can lead to numerous health problems and, in some cases, even death.
 Workers in the oil and gas Exploration, Production, Midstream, and Refining Industries may be exposed to this hazardous substance so they must follow a set of safety measures that are outlined below.
 Please consider the following as a starting point, always consult your company’s EH&S or manager for safety specific requirements.